luka2220/TreeVaultDB/docs.md

 - Each table is it's own DB binary file
 - Each DB must have a unique name
 - When creating a db user must define a partition index
+- store the pk in the database file (the first line in every database file will be configurations)
 - User can optionally define a sort index to form a composite key (hash of the partition key and sort key)

 #### Set/Insert Command